Skip to Content

 Managing

 Our Board of Directors recognizes the importance of aligning our goals, including those related to sustainability, with the interests of our key stakeholders.
-Accordingly, the Board's oversight responsibility for Environmental, Social, and Governance (ESG) matters is reflected in our Governance Guidelines.
-The Board's oversight role includes reviewing our progress towards our long-term safety and sustainability metrics and our other sustainability initiatives.
-We also have safety and sustainability goals incorporated into the annual performance goals of the CEO and other executives.
+The Board's oversight responsibility for Environmental, Social and Governance (ESG) matters is reflected in our Governance Guidelines and includes reviewing progress toward our long-term safety and sustainability metrics and other sustainability initiatives.
+Safety and sustainability goals are also incorporated into the annual performance goals of the CEO and other executives.

-In addition, we have a robust enterprise risk management (ERM) program that includes aspects of sustainability and ESG.
-Our ERM process assesses material risks that impact us, and the Board provides oversight as to how management is addressing these risks.
-An internal corporate risk committee, comprised of members of our business units and various functional leaders (e.g., IT, Finance, Legal), is led by our Vice President of Enterprise Risk Management.
-High-priority risks facing the organization are identified each year and assigned, as appropriate, to be reviewed with either the full Board or various Board Committees.
-Information security and cybersecurity are currently considered high-priority risks, and the Audit Committee receives related updates at each meeting.
-Our ESG initiatives, including our safety and sustainability progress and goals, were also reviewed with the Board during 2022.
+Our robust enterprise risk management (ERM) program includes aspects of sustainability and ESG.
+Our ERM process assesses critical risks and the Board provides oversight as management addresses these risks.
+An internal corporate risk committee, composed of members of our business units and various functional leaders is led by our Vice President of Enterprise Risk Management.
+ESG, human capital and cybersecurity are among the issues currently considered high-priority.

 Corporate Policies